23 Nov Are you ‘date ready’ or ‘relationship ready’? 7 Questions to ask yourself

 Dating and looking for a new relationship from a place of loneliness or neediness is never a good starting point and it will come across eventually, we can’t help it.
 Be honest about where you are and take your time to really resolve what is in your own heart to know what you’re ready for.

-3. Is this your first step back into the dating scene?
+3. Is this your very first step back into the dating scene?

 If it is you may feel a little overwhelmed.
 Some of my clients haven’t dated in 10-20 years and find the whole online dating scene especially tricky to navigate.
 It’s hard to get back out there if your confidence is not quite what it could be, amongst everything else you’re dealing with.
 If you’re taking your first steps to get back out there so to speak, take it a little slow and focus more on getting to know people, create friendships and get to know yourself again in this new stage of your life.